Science, Technology, Engineering, Arts, and Mathematics (STEAM) Education Alliance of the Americas

 Program Coordinators

-The STEAM Alliance of the Americas is a hemispheric network that promotes educational, scientific, and entrepreneurial collaboration among students, educators, researchers, professionals, and institutions across Latin America, the Caribbean, Canada, and the United States.
+The STEAM Education Alliance of the Americas is a hemispheric network that promotes educational, scientific, and entrepreneurial collaboration among students, educators, researchers, professionals, and institutions across Latin America, the Caribbean, Canada, and the United States.
 It was established through a partnership between Universidad Nacional del Comahue (Argentina) and the University of Texas at Tyler (USA), which in 2024 carried out an academic exchange supported by Partners of the Americas and the 100K Strong in the Americas initiative.

 Objectives